 Sacroiliac (SI) Joint Fusion to Correct SI Joint Dysfunction

-Some people with sacroiliac joint pain struggle to perform normal activities of daily living and do not find relief with over-the-counter or prescribed medications, steroid injections or physical therapy.
+If you are struggling with stabbing pain that starts in your hips or pelvis and radiates up the lower back and down the thighs you may be dealing with SI pain.
+Some people with SI pain struggle to perform normal activities of daily living and do not find relief with over-the-counter or prescribed medications, steroid injections or physical therapy.
 If you have suffered from this type of pain for more than 6 months and more traditional treatments no longer work, Dr. Joel D. Siegal might want to discuss sacroiliac joint fusion surgery with you.

 Symptoms of Sacroiliac Joint Dysfunction